nbossard/obsidian-CtrlXA/README.md

 Go to settings of plugin, fill the lists you need.

-Go to settings/hotkeys, define hotkeys for commands *"Ctrl-XA cycle various items: Cycle up"* and *"Ctrl-XA cycle various items: Cycle Down"*, could be Ctrl-X and Ctrl-A (like in Vim), or any key you want...
+Go to settings/hotkeys,
+define hotkeys for commands *"Ctrl-XA cycle various items: Cycle up"* and *"Ctrl-XA cycle various items: Cycle Down"*, could be Ctrl-X and Ctrl-A (like in Vim), or any key you want...

+You are ready to use it:

+- please input a sentence like *"Will do it on Monday"*
+- place your cursor on "Monday"
+- press hotkey you defined for cycle up.
+- sentence is now *"Will do it on Tuesday"*

 ## What's new